phppr/OLD-phppr.net/wp-content/plugins/captcha/readme.txt

 6. Contact form with Captcha.

 == Changelog ==

+= V4.0.4 - 10.09.2014 =
+* Update : The Farsi language file is updated.
+* Update : We updated all functionality for wordpress 4.0.

+= V4.0.3 - 07.08.2014 =
+* Budfix : Security Exploit was fixed.

+= V4.0.2 - 28.07.2014 =
+* Update : We updated all functionality for Limit Attempts plugin.

+= V4.0.1 - 12.05.2014 =
+* Bugfix : We fixed syntax error.

+= V4.0.0 - 12.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1
+* Update : The Ukrainian language is updated in the plugin.
+* Update : The French language file is updated.

+= V3.9.9 - 11.04.2014 =
+* Update : We updated all functionality for wordpress 3.8.2.

 = V3.9.8 - 10.03.2014 =
 * Bugfix : We fixed error related to custom plugins folder.